dcorb/jquery.eu-cookie-consent/README.md

 ```
 ...
-// Save it in a variable, so later we call it with .init()
+// Save the instance in a variable, so later we decide if we need to initialize it
 var $EUCookie = $.EUCookie({
-'acceptBtn' :
     'acceptBtn': 'Ok!',
     'message': 'We use cookies to give you the best personalised experience.
 Check {{ link_1 }} and {{ link_2 }} _to find out more.'
     'links' {